Brekalo/Brekalo/README.md

     <summary><b>✨About Me</b></summary><br/>
     <ul>An experienced Senior Creative Graphic Designer with both technical and soft skills, I am currently transitioning into the data analytics field.</ul>
     <ul>Due to my design background, I am able to understand development processes and workflow, enabling me to think like a designer as well as work efficiently as a Data Analyst.</ul>
+    <ul>Using my problem-solving skills, I create disruptive and innovative projects with a customer-centered approach.</ul>
 </details>
 <br>
 <details>